IAMRAVIRAJESH/PiSync/README.md

 5. Use the query.sql file inside query folder of src and run on pgAdmin so it will create few entries for testing and then change the ids in the postman request according to your id in the db for hitiing APIs.

+6. For knowledge I have created necessary tables with proper columns and associations between them, you can check the models folder for the same.

 ## API Endpoints

 BASE_URL = http://localhost:3000/api/piSync